jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

 .. [#f1] Used here to mean; trees, lists, tables, etc.
 .. [#f2] The language attribute is optional.
+.. [#f3] Substitution groups are required where the base type allows multiple elements and where the base type allows an abstract element.
-.. [#f3] Some previous releases had a specific namespace for the RM and each CCD.
+.. [#f4] Some previous releases had a specific namespace for the RM and each CCD.
 This was changed to a single namespace for all of MLHIM 2.x versions to improve query and processing interoperability.